Interstellar dust production, destruction and effects of dust depletion in galaxies: How Dust Depletion Shapes Chemical Abundances at High Redshift

-Early studies exploring the nature of DLA systems using chemical evolution models \cite{matteucci1997,jimenez1999,mo1994,prantzos2000} agree on the result that some of these objects may represent spiral disks caught during their formation, while others could be low-surface brightness objects or starbursting dwarfs resembling local, highly metal-poor, gas-rich starbursting galaxies, such as IZw18 \cite{kunth1994}.\\ Fig.~\ref{fig:cal03} shows the metallicity observed in a sample of DLAs (in this case traced by the non-refractory element Zn), as a function of redshift, compared to the results of a set of chemical evolution models describing galaxies of different morphological types, i.e. spirals, ellipticals and irregulars \cite{calura2003}.
-In the models, the evolution of the metallicity (traced in this case by [Zn/H]) and other elements has been computed from a set of equations as Eq.s \ref{eq_chem} and \ref{system1} and the morphological types are characterised by different star formation efficiencies and different infall timescales, therefore different gas accretion and star formation histories.
-All the galaxies started forming stars at the same redshift $z_f=5$, assuming a $\Lambda CDM$ cosmology with $\Omega_M=0.3$, $\Omega_{\Lambda}=0.7$ and $h=0.65$.
-The scatter in the observed data is substantial and can be caused by several factors, including different object ages, LOS and morphologies.
-Although the model results are partially sensitive to the adopted value for $z_f=5$, Fig.~\ref{fig:cal03} shows that the majority of the data points are consistent with the theorethical abundances computed for the spiral and irregular models, whereas the elliptical model is chaarcterised by a too high metallicity. \\ Further information on the properties of the observed systems can be achieved from the analysis of the abundances for more elements.
-However, it is important to note that the observable abundance patterns in DLA systems can only be effectively interpreted using chemical evolution models if they are driven by pure nucleosynthesis processes.
-The presence of dust in DLAs can pose a significant challenge when attempting to interpret their abundance patterns, as it leads to the depletion of certain chemical elements (e.g., Fe, Si) to a greater extent than others (O, Zn), thereby altering the derived abundances.
-There are various indications pointing towards the existence of dust within DLAs, such as the observed reddening of background quasars in the presence of DLA absorbers \cite{fall1993,ellison2005,geier2019}.
-Additionally, evidence of elemental depletion similar to the one observed in the local ISM \cite{savage1996} was achieved from the abundance ratios of elements characterised by differential depletion, such as the Zn/Cr \cite{pettini1994} and Zn/Fe \cite{vladilo2002a} ratios.
-More abundance studies provided further evidence supporting the presence of dust depletion \cite{hou2001,prochaska2002}. \\ In the presence of dust, the observed abundances may not accurately reflect the real chemical composition of the system.
+In the presence of dust, the observed abundances may not accurately reflect the real chemical composition of the system.
 This discrepancy arises with particular elemental transitions from the gaseous to the solid phase, as very frequently happens in the ISM.
 The elements with higher resistance to heat and erosion, such as Si, Fe, Chromium (Cr), and Nickel (Ni), tend to be predominantly incorporated into dust grains.
 However, it is important to exercise caution when interpreting the relative ratios of these elements, as the different degrees of depletion can create a misleading resemblance to the intrinsic nucleosynthetic abundance patterns.
 The above studies suggested that simply considering the observed abundances at face value was insufficient for understanding the chemical properties of DLA galaxies, and that the impact of dust depletion had to be taken into account when interpreting the observed abundance patterns.
-Some approaches were proposed to circumvent the problem of dust depletion in DLAs abundances, which were however limited to some undepleted elements, such as N\cite{centurion1998}, O \cite{Molaro2000,levshakov2002}, S\cite{centurion2000} and Zn\cite{pettini1999,vladilo2000}, or to particular DLA sub-samples with low dust content \cite{pettini2000,Molaro2000}.
-To conduct a comprehensive study of DLA abundances, it is necessary to assess dirrectly the effects of dust depletion.
+Some approaches were proposed to circumvent the problem of dust depletion in DLAs abundances, which were however limited to some undepleted elements, such as N \cite{centurion1998}, O \cite{Molaro2000,levshakov2002}, S \cite{centurion2000} and Zn \cite{pettini1999,vladilo2000}, or to particular DLA sub-samples with low dust content \cite{pettini2000,Molaro2000}.
+To conduct a comprehensive study of DLA abundances, it is necessary to assess directly the effects of dust depletion.